Darius Rucker discography

-American singer Darius Rucker gained fame as the lead singer of the American roots rock band Hootie & the Blowfish before emerging as a major country music singer in 2008.
+American singer Darius Rucker gained fame as the lead singer of the roots rock band Hootie & the Blowfish before emerging as a major country music singer in 2008.
 As a solo artist, his discography comprises seven studio albums, including five for Capitol Nashville.
 His singles since 2008 have all been released to the country music format, where he has had nine number-one singles on the Country Airplay chart: "Don't Think I Don't Think About It", "It Won't Be Like This for Long", "Alright", "Come Back Song", "This", "Wagon Wheel", "If I Told You", "For the First Time", and "Beers and Sunshine".
 He also appeared on the number one single "Forever Country".